joelburton/ubermelon_webapp/README.md

 Task 4: The Melon Cart Functionality
 ------------------------------------
 When you view the shopping cart, you'll notice that all the items in it are placeholder dummy items.
 We'll need to replace these items with actual melons.
-In addition, the 'Add to Cart' button on the melon detail page is wired up but the controller currently' doesn't do anything.
+In addition, the 'Add to Cart' button on the melon detail page is wired up but the controller currently doesn't do anything.

 We need a way to temporarily hold information that the user generates (ie: which melons are in the cart).
 We could commit this to the database, but it would be cumbersome.
 Instead, we'll use a storage mechanism called 'the session' to carry information from clicking the 'Add to Cart' button all the way to the shopping cart page.